 Ditch Caffeine and Take a Nap Instead

-But the caffeine in soda, coffee, and energy drinks may be responsible for your anxiety symptoms.
+But the caffeine in coffee, tea, soda, and energy drinks may be responsible for your anxiety symptoms.

 You may be freaking out at the thought of giving up caffeine — how will you stay competitive and productive without it?